skeeto/skeeto.github.com/_posts/2025-03-06-A-more-robust-raw-OpenBSD-syscall-demo.markdown

 assembly language will be different, but all the concepts apply to both these architectures.
-Almost none of these OpenBSD system interfaces are formally documented (or stable for that matter), and I had to dig around the OpenBSD source tree to figure some of it out.
+Almost none of these OpenBSD system interfaces are formally documented (or stable for that matter), and I had to dig around the OpenBSD source tree to figure it out (along with a [helpful jart nudge][nudge]).
 So don't be afraid to get your hands dirty.

 There are lots of subtle problems in the original demo, so let's go through the program piece by piece, starting with the entry point: